rtmigo/pyrel/README.md

 # now running in a temporary virtual environment A
 pyrel_venv_end

-# the temporary enviroment A was deactivated and deleted
+# the temporary environment A was deactivated and deleted

 pyrel_venv_begin
 # now running in a temporary virtual environment B